Internet addiction camp

-Internet addiction disorder has been of great public concern, especially in Asia.
-This has led to the formation of a growing number of internet addiction camps, most notably in the People's Republic of China, where they are also known as "special training schools" (特训学校 (Tèxùn Xuéxiào)).
-Many such clinics were unregistered, and subsequent reports of abuse has led to backlash.
+An internet addiction camp is a residential treatment facility for internet addiction disorder.
+Public concern for this disorder, especially in Asia, has led to the formation of a growing number of such camps, most notably in the People's Republic of China.
+In China, many of these camps are unregistered, and subsequent reports of abuse have led to backlash.
 Korea also has a large number of treatment centers, and western countries have also established clinics along similar lines.
 A 2017 systematic review in the Psychology of Addictive Behaviors noted that correctional, "boot-camp" style programs are largely ineffective, while family based treatment appeared to be beneficial.

 China

-Internet addiction is commonly referred to as "electronic opium" or "electronic heroin" in China.
-A government entity in China became the first governmental body worldwide to recognize internet addiction when it established "Clinical Diagnostic Criteria for Internet Addiction" in 2008.
+Internet addiction is commonly referred to as “electronic opium” or "electronic heroin" in China.
+A government entity in China became the first governmental body worldwide to recognize internet addiction when it established “Clinical Diagnostic Criteria for Internet Addiction” in 2008.
 China's Ministry of Health does not formally recognize Internet addiction as a medical condition.

-Mistreatment and abuse

 Internet addiction centers in China are private or semi-private.
 The first such treatment center was founded in 2005.
+These centers often operate under different titles, such as "special training schools" (特训学校 (Tèxùn Xuéxiào)), “moral education schools”, mental health clinics, martial art schools, education consultation institutions, etc.

+Despite the initial idea of treating internet addition, the goal of these camps are often overreached and weaponized into a wide range of issues, including but not limited to skipping school, sexuality, zaolian, mental illness, or practically any behavior that considered disobedient or dissatisfying by the guardians.
+The scope of these camps is reportedly often expanded to legal adults, being sent to camp by their parents or spouse with various reasons including disagreement, or infidelity in marriage.

+Mistreatment and abuse

 In the absence of guidance from the Ministry of Health and a clear definition of Internet addiction, dubious treatment clinics have sprouted up in the country.
-These institutions operate under the name of "special training schools", claiming to “correct” problematic youth through strict discipline and behavioral re-education.
+These institutions operate under different names, such as “special training schools”, claiming to “correct” problematic youth through strict discipline and behavioral re-education.
 However, numerous reports and investigations have revealed systematic abuse, corporal punishment, and psychological coercion in these facilities.
 As part of the treatment, many clinics and camps impose corporal punishment upon patients of Internet addiction and some conducted electroconvulsive therapy (ECT) against patients, the latter of which has caused wide public concern and controversy.
 Several forms of mistreatment have been well-documented by news reports.